M0REKZ/mac-gaming-guides/common/unity-porting.md

       <string>appid</string>
     </dict>

-Where `appid` is the game appid.
-Its unknown if this works with old Unity versions.
+Where `appid` is the game appid, it's unknown if this works with old Unity versions.

 ## Checking if the game doesn't run due to plugin architecture mismatch